xdebug/vscode-php-debug/README.md

 VS Code will open an "Extension Development Host" with the debug adapter running.
 Open `.vscode/launch.json` and uncomment the `debugServer` configuration line.
 Hit `F5` to start a debugging session.
-Now, you can debug the testproject like specified above and set breakpoints inside your first VS Code instance to step through the adapter code.
+Now you can debug the testproject like specified above and set breakpoints inside your first VS Code instance to step through the adapter code.

+The extension is written in TypeScript and compiled using a Gulpfile that first transpiles to ES6 and then uses Babel to specifically target VS Code's Node version.
+You can run the compile task through `npm run compile`, `gulp compile` or from VS Code with `Ctrl`+`Shift`+`B`.
+`npm run watch` / `gulp watch` enables incremental compilation.

+Tests are written with Mocha and can be run with `npm test`.
+The tests are run in CI on Linux and Windows against PHP 5.4, 5.6, 7.0 and XDebug 2.3, 2.4.